sciabarra/Sparkoin/README.md

 sh start.sh
 ```

-It will start in background and build extra components.
+It will start your images in background.

 Bitcore will load all the blockchain transactions in hadoop.

 You can then access http://YOUR-IP:8888 to jupyter to perform your analysis.

-There is a first example running.
+As a starting point there is a sparkoin.ipynb notebook that will use the beginning of a sparkoin library for analyzing the data.

-### Execute Apps
+### Extras

 - `control-bitcore.sh {start|stop|restart|kill|debug}` controls bitcore.